vuesence/cloud-sync-button/README.md

 # Cloud Sync Button

-Vue.js button component representing synchronization with cloud data
+Vue.js component representing button with cloud synchronization animation

 ![VB-preview](https://altrusl.github.io/vuesence-cloud-sync-button/csb.gif)

 # How to use

-This component consists of one `.vue` file that can be copy-pasted to your Vue.js project or plugged in as an NPM package:
+This component consists of one `.vue` file that can be copy-pasted to your Vue.js project or the module can be plugged in as an NPM package:

 ```bash
 npm install @vuesence/cloud-sync-button --save
 ```

-Then you can use it in your Vue component:
+Then you can use it in the your Vue code:

 ```html
 <template>